XboxFace24/Python-COM-System/readme.txt

 gdrandid - prints a random Geometry Dash Level ID
-Note: A lot of the IDs generated lead to levels which don't exist anymore on the Geometry Dash servers. install {package filename} - installs a package in .py format (can be used to install updates and custom packages) jimothi99 - opens the jimothi99 chatbot program len {word} - prints the length of a word move {filename} - opens a prompt to move a specified file from one
+Note: A lot of the IDs generated lead to levels which don't exist anymore on the Geometry Dash servers. jimothi99 - opens the jimothi99 chatbot program len {word} - prints the length of a word move {filename} - opens a prompt to move a specified file from one